underscorenygren/tictail_todo/README.md

 # tictail_todo
-An mvc todo coding experiment

-Purpose
-====

 This coding experiment showcases a simple todo application using Flask backed by Mongo and a jQuery front end.
-It handles setting and completing todos for unauthenticated but obfuscated users.
+It handles creating, updating and completing todos for unauthenticated but obfuscated users.

 Installation
 ======